-Welcome to Max Lopez' Portfolio
+Welcome to Max Lopez's Portfolio

 To scroll through my projects, you can use the scroll wheel, the arrow keys, or just click with your mouse.